nachoaz/findata_fetcher/README.md

 company list text files; these should be prefixed by market and postfixed by `clist_pofix` (which provides details on how this set of stocks were screened).

+## Setup
+We suggest that you create a virtual environment to house the necessary versions of the software you'll need to use findata_fetcher.
+Once you've done that and you've activated that environment, you can install the required versions onto that environment by doing `pip install -r requirements.txt`.

 ## Usage
 First create the `clist` files (which will reside inside `data/company_lists`), corresponding to the list of companies you want to consider.
 Standing inside the